Kees-van-der-Oord/Arduino-Nano-Every-Timer-Controller-B/README.md

 nona4809.menu.clock.20internal.build.f_cpu=20000000L\
 nona4809.menu.clock.20internal.bootloader.OSCCFG=0x02\
 \
-On 20Mhz, the speed of the TCB gets a little weird.
-I would expect that it runs\
+On 20Mhz, the milis() and micros() implementation of the arduino core is inaccurate.\
-a factor of 20/16 faster than @ 16Mhz.
-When comparing the timer periods with millis()\
-and micros() there is a difference of 0.024 %.
-I guess this is more a side-effect\
-of the way how the arduino core tries to mimic the 4 us clock for micros().\
-The code below applies the correction factor to make the timer setPeriod()\
-function consistent with micros() and millis().
+The functions in MegaAvr20Mhz.h correct for that.

 # to do:
 there is no range check on the 'period' arguments of setPeriod ...\